-Our top management will be financially literate and able to understand fully the financial environment in which the council and our partners operate.
+1. Our senior management will be financially literate and able to understand fully the financial environment in which the council and our partners operate.
 Senior management and budget holders will operate within the approved financial framework at all times.

 2 Financial Planning